augelloantonio/buyit/TESTING.md

 - Login
 - Go to the personal page
 - Click on "Edit Password"
-- Insert old password
+- Insert the old password
-- Insert new valid password
+- Insert the new valid password
 - Check success change name alert

 ### Dashboard App